The Times of India | January 05, 2026

 “Good and evil deeds are not equal.
-Repel evil with what is better; then you will see that one who was once your enemy has become your dearest friend.”
+Do good deeds in return for bad deeds; then you will see that one who was once your enemy has become your dearest friend.”’
 (41:34)

 This Quranic verse is based on the law of nature.
 According to the law of nature, there is neither a permanent friend nor a permanent enemy.
 People fall into two categories: some who are actual friends, and others who are potential friends.
 One must discover this fact and by right planning, try to turn this potential into actuality.